Anatomy of the Cubital Tunnel

 - Occupational therapy will be ordered a few weeks after surgery for strengthening and stretching exercises to maximize the use of the hand and forearm.

 Risks and Complications of Cubital Tunnel Surgery

-Complications are infrequent but can occur following elbow surgery and may include:
+There are mostly no complications following cubital tunnel surgery; however, complications can occur following elbow surgery and may include: